ryujinx-mirror/ryujinx/README.md

 **Contact**

-For help, support, suggestion, or if you just want to get in touch with the team, join our Discord served! https://discord.gg/VkQYXAZ
+For help, support, suggestion, or if you just want to get in touch with the team, join our Discord server! https://discord.gg/VkQYXAZ

 **Running**